 - Icicles – Icicles resulting from ice dams.

-- Frozen downspouts – These occur when the gutters are overwhelmed with an abundance of melting snow and the downspouts freeze while trying evacuate the water.
+- Frozen downspouts – These occur when the gutters are overwhelmed with an abundance of melting snow and the downspouts freeze while trying to evacuate the water.

 Consider knocking off large, precarious icicles, but try and avoid chipping the entire ice shelf off.
 Ice can be dangerous, especially if you knock it loose and are in its path — you could seriously injure yourself.